michaellperry/parallel-queues/README.md

 - Observing the queue lengths (L)
 - Verifying that L ≈ λW in various scenarios

+### Kingman's Formula and Variability

+While Little's Law (L = λW) is a fundamental relationship that holds true for any stable system, it doesn't tell us *why* queue lengths and wait times change.
+Kingman's Formula, also known as the V-UT equation (Variability * Utilization * Time), provides insight into the factors that influence waiting time in a queue, particularly the impact of variability in arrival and service times.

+For a single-server queue (M/G/1), Kingman's Formula for the average waiting time in the queue (Wq) is:

+Wq ≈ (ca² + cs²) / 2 * (ρ / (1-ρ)) * τ

+Where:
+- ca² is the squared coefficient of variation of arrival times (a measure of arrival variability)
+- cs² is the squared coefficient of variation of service times (a measure of service variability)
+- ρ is the utilization (λ/μ)
+- τ is the average service time

+The formula highlights that waiting time is proportional to:
+- **Variability (ca² + cs²)**: Higher variability in either arrivals or service times leads to longer wait times.
+- **Utilization (ρ / (1-ρ))**: As utilization approaches 1 (100%), the term ρ / (1-ρ) approaches infinity, causing wait times to increase dramatically.
+This demonstrates the non-linear relationship between utilization and waiting time.
+- **Average Service Time (τ)**: Longer service times directly increase waiting times.

+#### Modeling Service Times with the Gamma Distribution

+In real-world systems, service times are rarely constant.
+They often exhibit variability.
+To model this variability in the WiredBrain demo, the Billing service uses the Gamma distribution to simulate processing times.

+The Gamma distribution is a flexible continuous probability distribution that can model a wide range of waiting times.
+It is particularly appropriate here because:
+- It only produces positive values, which is necessary for modeling time.
+- Its shape can be adjusted using two parameters: the shape parameter (k) and the scale parameter (θ).
+- By adjusting these parameters, we can control the mean and variance of the service times, and thus the coefficient of variation (cs).

+The Billing service uses the MathNet.Numerics library to generate random numbers following a Gamma distribution with configurable parameters.
+The relationship between the Gamma distribution parameters (shape k, scale θ), the mean (μ_gamma), variance (σ²_gamma), and coefficient of variation (cs) is:
+- μ_gamma = k * θ
+- σ²_gamma = k * θ²
+- cs = σ_gamma / μ_gamma = sqrt(k * θ²) / (k * θ) = sqrt(k) * θ / (k * θ) = 1 / sqrt(k)

+This shows that the coefficient of service variation (cs) is determined solely by the shape parameter (k) of the Gamma distribution.

 ### Queueing Theory Concepts

 The demo also illustrates several important queueing theory concepts: